Finite-dimensional Jacobian algebras: Finiteness and tameness: Quivers with potentials

 \begin{definition}[{\cite{DWZ08}}] Let $Q$ be a quiver without loops.
-A \emph{potential} on $Q$ is a (possibly infinite) linear combination of oriented cycles in $Q$ modulo the closure of the commutator $[K\doublelrangle{Q},K\doublelrangle{Q}]$.
-Indeed, a potential is an element of
+A \emph{potential} $W$ on $Q$ is a (possibly infinite) linear combination of oriented cycles in $Q$ modulo the closure of the subspace $U$ generated by the commutators in $[K\doublelrangle{Q},K\doublelrangle{Q}]$ and trivial paths $e_i$, for any $i\in Q_0$.
+Indeed, $W$ is an element of